ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

 component's timeout from the default 3 seconds before issuing calls, then reverting this change after completion.
 Since this is clearly a hacky solution, an alternative was needed.

-Updates to ska-tango-base in version 1.0.0 introduced the LRC paradigm.
-By having commands inherit from ``SubmittedSlowCommand`` rather than ``BaseCommand`` and ``ResponseCommand``, clients no longer expect an immediate result to be returned from command calls.
-Instead, the command's inital return value only indicates whether the command was added to the ``TaskExecutor``'s queue, or else if it was immediately rejected for not meeting the criteria specified in the ``is_COMMAND_allowed()`` method.
+Updates to ``ska-tango-base`` in version 1.0.0 introduced the LRC paradigm.
+By having command classes inherit from ``SubmittedSlowCommand`` rather than ``BaseCommand`` and ``ResponseCommand``, clients no longer expect a result to be returned immediately from command calls; although they both return a tuple containing (result_code, message), LRC return values are quite different.
+An LRC's message actually contains a whole other tuple (cast to a string), holding
+1. the command's unique identifier (command_id) and 2. a result message like those expected from non-LRCs.
+An LRC's result_code indicates only whether the command was added to the ``TaskExecutor``'s queue, or was rejected **TODO: Need to clarify When REJECTED vs. NOT_ALLOWED is returned.** for not meeting the criteria specified in the ``is_COMMAND_allowed()`` method.
 From this queue, commands are executed within a separate "task-executor thread" running in parallel to the main control thread.

 One implication of this shift to executing commands in a separate thread is that multiple commands can be queued without regard for their results, or even for how long they take to run (at least until their results are needed),